-Have you searched “How To Become a Successful Blogger?” so many times that the second “how” or “Blog” hits your search bar autofill takes over?
-Have you thought “hell, this will be easy!”?
+Have you searched “How to Become a Successful Blogger?” so many times that the second “how” or “Blog” hits your search bar autofill takes over?
+Have you thought to yourself, “hell, this will be easy!”?

 Have you seen all these people advertise how they make 6-figure salaries just by blogging and figure I could do that too?
 Yet you can’t seem to figure out how?

-Oh Yes, I’ll admit it, I am terribly jealous of those bloggers.
-Because, no matter how hard I try, and if you are a follower, you know that’s fragmented and half-assed.
+Oh Yes, I’ll admit it, I am terribly jealous of those bloggers because no matter how hard I try, and if you are a follower, you know that’s fragmented and half-assed at best.
 I cannot seem to break into blogging for money.
-It’s very easy to fall into a judgy, whiney mess of a blogger and complain that I will never be as “good” as them because I don’t have the skills.
+It’s effortless to fall into a judgy, whiney mess of a blogger and complain that I will never be as “good” as them because I don’t have the skills.
 I don’t want to be that person, so I’ll own it.
 I. DON’T. TRY.
 HARD.
 ENOUGH!
 Something I hope to change, BTW.

 There, I feel better!
 Now, Back on point…

-So this post is more of … “Taominx’s guide on what NOT to do to become a successful Blogger,” rather than “Taominx’s sure fire way to succeed in the blog life,” because if there is one thing I know how to do it’s how to fail at this.
+So this post is more of a “Taominx’s guide on what NOT to do to become a successful Blogger” rather than “Taominx’s sure-fire way to succeed in the blog life”.
+If there is one thing I know how to do, it’s how to fail at this.

 STOP!
 Thinking it will be an easy, part-time, occasional gig.
 It’s not! (ah whoops)